12/19/2024

 Chief Executive Officer

-Well, I think it's a combination.
-I think it's a combination of things.
-I think that certainly we continue to invest in the product.
-You know, the new the new PitchX Flex Engage product, which is an AI based engagement tool that allows businesses to manage both performance and rewards and engagement with their employees and compensation more effectively.
-That's been a big winner in the mid market.
+Well, I think it's a combination of things.
+I think that certainly we've continued to invest in the product.
+You know, the new Paycheck Flex Engage product, which is an AI-based engagement tool that allows businesses to manage both performance and rewards and engagement with their employees and compensation more effectively.
+That's been a big winner in the mid-market.
 So I think on par, our technology has always been on par.
-We continue to have a very strong technology capability in the mid market.
-I do think that the HR outsourcing value proposition is resonating in the marketplace.
-I think the R value proposition to be able to say you can come to paychecks and as your business change and your needs change, you can stay in one place.
+We continue to have a very strong technology capability in the mid-market.
+I do think that the HR outsourcing value proposition is resonating. in the marketplace.
+I think our value proposition to be able to say you can come to paychecks and as your business change and your needs change, you can stay in one place.
 You don't have to move.
-You can you can go back and forth.
+You can go back and forth.
 I think that's resonating.
 And I think there's been some disruption.
-I think there's been some disruption in the mid market that has provided an opportunity for us to position ourselves at the bidder's table, quite frankly.
-And so I think, again, that market's changed a little bit.
+I think there's been some disruption in the mid-market that has provided an opportunity for us to position ourselves at the bidder's table, quite frankly.
+And so I think, again, That market's changed a little bit.
 I think there's a little bit more rationality.
-You're actually talking about profitability as well as growth.
-And we've been talking about that for some time.
-So I think there's more rationality in that market.
-And I think customers are coming around to paychecks.
+We're actually talking about profitability as well as growth, and we've been talking about that for some time.
+So I think there's more rationality in that market, and I think customers are coming around to paychecks.

 speaker

 Got it, got it.
-OK, congrats on the results.
+Okay, congrats on the results.
 Thank you.

 speaker